Toxicity and Complications of Breast Implants - Personal Stories of Healing

 person he married, it created my husbands hair to fall out which ended up turning into an

 Autoimmune Disease.
 My children were depressed because they

 lost their mommy physically because I wasn’t the same person.
 This affected my whole family

 My Aunt was doing research to help her ex husband that had cancer.
-That's when she learned about a
+That's when she learned

-powerful immune booster product and how this natural product
+about the natural immune enhancing substances, a powerful immune booster product and how this natural product

 can helps build the Immune system.
 She witnessed this immune booster